-The "Warrior II Pose" increases stamina and concentration, stretches hip, groins and shoulders, relieves backaches and improves circulation and respiration.
-It is done by standing with feet apart, one knee bent the front and the other stretched to the back, and arms outstretched, parallel to the floor.
+The "Warrior II Pose" increases stamina and concentration, stretches the hip, groin, and shoulders, relieves backaches, and improves circulation and respiration.
+Stand with feet apart, one knee bent toward the front and the other stretched to the back.
+Arms are outstretched; parallel to the floor.

 The Utkatasana, or "Chair Pose"

-By standing straight and gently bending the hips back as if to sit, with arms stretched upwards, the “Chair Pose” works the muscles of the arms and legs and also stimulates the diaphragm and heart.
+By standing straight and gently bending at the hips as if to sit; with arms stretched upwards, the "Chair Pose" works the muscles of the arms and legs and also stimulates the diaphragm and heart.